sxiii/kinoparser/README.md

 Also, you can use this code to make different output: CSV/TSV and others, too (thanks to PrettyTable).
 Review its documentation for this.
 And you can use this repo if you want to learn a bit of python, or maybe something about PrettyTable or IMDb / Kinopoisk API.

+Interestingly enough, the repo has been around for over 6 years, and it's still working.
+There are some minor problems but they had been here from the beginning.
+I did some small updates to the code so it'll work a little more stable with empty/no ratings.

 # Requirements
 * Python 3 (probably will still work with python 2, but you'll have to manage to rewrite some stuff)
 * IMDb-py library - it's used to connect to IMDb